 We are deliberately selective in our acquisition of these types of publication.
 This is because of the possible secondary/tertiary nature of the information contained and their availability in other libraries.
 As a result we try to restrict our coverage to major national and international directories and yearbooks.

 Apart from some microform backsets and some local and national dailies we do not collect newspapers to any large degree.
-British Library Newspapers at Colindale is the prime location for such material.
+The British Library at St Pancras is the prime location for such material.

 Newsletters are acquired only when the information contained in them is not simply news or of transient interest.
 As with other current awareness titles, which can be ephemeral in nature and often very expensive, we exercise particular caution.